Karl Cummins: Government inquiry into Operation Burnham

 Operation Burnham was a joint military operation undertaken by the New Zealand Special Air Service and elements of the Afghan Crisis Response Unit and International Security Assistance Force in Afghanistan's Tirgiran Valley on 21–22 October 2010.
 Operation Burnham became the subject of the investigative journalists Nicky Hager and Jon Stephenson's book Hit & Run: The New Zealand SAS in Afghanistan and the meaning of honour, which alleged that New Zealand forces had committed war crimes against civilians in the Naik and Khak Khudday Dad villages.

 In late December 2018, the New Zealand Government confirmed that they would be holding an inquiry into Operation Burnham.
 The inquiry was headed by former Prime Minister Sir Geoffrey Palmer and former Solicitor-General Sir Terence Arnold.

 Between April and November 2011, Cummins was deputy director of Special Operations (DDSO).
 He also held the role of DDSO in August 2010 when Operation Burnham was conducted.

 Search and seizure order at Papakura Military Camp

 In 2013, Cummins was the subject of a military disciplinary hearing after it was discovered that he backdated a search and seizure order after drugs and weapons were found at the New Zealand Special Air Service's Papakura Military Camp.
-While Cummins admitted to signing two minutes, which authorised the search and seizure operation two days after it took place, he was cleared of four counts of negligence and of making false documents.
+While Cummins admitted to signing two minutes, which authorised the search and seizure operation two days after it took place, he was cleared, in an investigation headed by Brigadier Charlie Lott, of four counts of negligence and of making false documents.